azerinnan/EDA_supplychain/README.md

-# Exploratory Data Analysis (EDA) – Supply Chain Dataset (Cosmetics, Hair Care, and Skin Care Products)
+# Exploratory Data Analysis (EDA) of Supply Chain

 ## Project Overview & Objective
 This project conduct a full exploratory data analysis (EDA) to understand data types, distributions, missing values, outliers, and relationships between variables in a supply chain dataset.
 The EDA will act as a foundation for future objective-specific analyses and projects.

-The analyis focuses on supply chain data from a fashion and beauty startup, analyzes the movement and performance of products across different operational stages — from suppliers to customers.
+The analysis focuses on supply chain data from a fashion and beauty startup, analyzes the movement and performance of products across different operational stages — from suppliers to customers.

 ## Data Source
 - Dataset Name: Supply Chain Data